Nanchang Jiangxi, China Travel Guide

 While popular across southern China, Jiangxi's version is distinct.
 The name "three cups" refers to equal parts of rice wine, soy sauce, and sesame oil, often with basil.

-A savory and sweet-smelling dish.
+A savory plus dessert-like-smelling dish.

 Pork belly and taro coated in seasoned rice flour, then steamed until tender and fragrant.